-What sets the NCEH apart from other hospitals in Africa is its dedicated owner and director, Dr. Judith Simon.
+What sets the NCEH apart from other hospitals in Africa is its dedicated U.S. trained and licensed ophthalmologist.
 Dr. Simon is a U.S. trained and board certified Ophthalmologist-Surgeon who has lived and worked in Northern Ghana since 2013.
 She has decided to spend the rest of her life working in Ghana to restore and improve vision for thousands of people living in remote areas of the country who would never have had access to such advanced care.

 Multiple studies find that cataract surgery is highly cost-effective in Africa